Dún Laoghaire Institute of Art, Design and Technology: Campus

 The institute is located on Kill Avenue, about two kilometres west of Dún Laoghaire, close to Bakers Corner and Deansgrange.
 The former Dún Laoghaire College of Art and Design (now part of the Faculty of Film, Art and Creative Technologies at IADT) moved to the campus in the early 1980s.
 This move facilitated an expansion of facilities and led to the creation of IADT in 1997.
 The college had strong ties with artist Diarmuid Larkin and his sons Seán and Derek who later worked there.

 Campus history

 The institute's site was a Christian Brothers home, Carriglea Park Industrial School, from 1894 to 1954.

-Prior to being bought by the Christian Brothers, Carriglea was a 40 acre Georgian residence owned by the Goff Family.
+Prior to being bought by the Christian Brothers, Carriglea was a 40 acre Georgian residence owned by the Goff family.
 The Reverend Robert Goff purchased the estate in 1826 for use as his principal residence.
-The Reverend Goff died in 1844 and the estate passed to his wife and family.
-Both the Reverend Robert Goff and his wife are interred in the church in Monkstown.
-IADT has a collection of diaries written by the Reverend Goff from the late 18th Century until his death.
+Goff died in 1844 and the estate passed to his wife and family.
+IADT has a collection of diaries written by the Reverend Robert Goff from the late 18th century until his death.